touraye/under-doz/101-programming/L102-getting-to-programming.md

 ## Debugging

-The stage of find error in a program is refers to as debugging, error are call bugs in software code.
+The stage of finding error in a program is refers to as debugging, error are called bugs in software code.
 This is one thing a programmer will always be doing, it can be frustrating at the early stage of your coding journey.
 Believe it or not, the more good you are with debugging the better you become with programming.